kylestetz/Sentencer/README.md

 "This is a bankrupt sentence."
 ```

 Think of it as madlibs for Javascript.
-Want to roll your own lorem ipsum generator? `sentencer` allows you to write the structure of your sentences and plug in any kind of vocabulary you choose.
+Want to roll your own lorem ipsum generator? `Sentencer` allows you to write the structure of your sentences and plug in any kind of vocabulary you choose.

-`Sentencer` was written for and powers [Metaphorpsum](http://metaphorpsum).
+`Sentencer` was written for and powers [Metaphorpsum](http://metaphorpsum.com).

 ### How